mdomlop/exportcam/README.md

 Installation
 ------------

-You can choose between different installation methods.
-Note that uninstallation don't removes active zram disk.
+You can choose between different installation methods:

 ### Classic method ###